 We are all unique in our pain, our struggles and triumphs.
 My goal is to support you finding solutions that truly work for you.

-My main specialties are grief/loss, trauma/traumatic loss, anxiety and panic disorders, PTSD, adult survivors of child abuse, relationship issues, anticipatory grief and death process.
+My main specialties are grief/loss, traumatic loss, ecological grief, anxiety and panic disorders, depression, adult survivors of child abuse, relationship issues, anticipatory grief and death process.
 My style is informed by a system’s perspective where I draw on many modalities to offer you a holistic path that is tailored to your needs and goals.
 I am also trained in Lifespan Integration (LI 1 & LI 2) which is a mind-body therapy that is highly effective for treating trauma.

 I’ve have also been a teen & adult mentor, public school teacher and a wilderness guide for over 15 years.
 This experience has given me the gift of working long-term with adolescents, teens and adults in life changing circumstances.
 These student relationships also allowed me to work very closely with families, couples and communities.
 I am also a stepmother, partner, friend, sister, daughter, aunt and community member.
 These roles have also been a significant part of my education and the basis of relational, soul forming experiences.
 I am also an ethnobotanist, river rat, musician, writer, nature lover and bookworm.